cocos/cocos-docs/en/editor/extension/contributions.md

 **Cocos Creator** supports contributions between extensions.

-When writing an extension, it is possible to query whether the existing functions in the editor provide the function of receiving external contributions.
+When writing an extension, it is possible to query whether the existing functions in the editor provide the ability of receiving `contributions` externally.

 If the function provides a contributions function, use these functions when writing extensions.